UBC-Thunderbots/Software/docs/editing-the-docs.md

 The gist of it is that these image files are stored in our github repository with extra information embedded that allows [draw.io](https://www.draw.io/?mode=github) to edit them.
 It's the same data that would be saved as an `XML` file if you simply saved a [draw.io](https://www.draw.io/?mode=github) diagram instead of exporting it as an image.

-The GitHub mode of  lets you connect your GitHub account, and then you can edit or create documents in any GitHub repository you have access to.
+The GitHub mode lets you connect your GitHub account, and then you can edit or create documents in any GitHub repository you have access to.

 ##### Creating a new Diagram
 1. Open [draw.io](https://www.draw.io/?mode=github) and connect your GitHub account if necessary